Quinn Webber (he/him)

 Teya Mathews (she/her)

-I am a Master's student in Dr. Webber's lab studying the interaction between behaviors in little brown bats and the spread of ectoparasites.
+I am a Master's student in Dr. Webber's lab studying the interaction between behaviour in big brown bats and the spread of ectoparasites.
 I began my journey in wildlife research during my undergraduate years when I studied animal personality in freshwater fish native to Costa Rica.
 I will also continue to study animal personality in Dr. Webber's lab as part of my thesis.
 In my free time I enjoy crocheting, bird watching, watching netflix, video games, and reading!

-Email: mathewst[at]uoguelph[dot]ca
+Email: mathewst[at]uoguelph[dot]ca |

 Arya Horon (she/her)